tc39/proposal-decimal/README.md

 - In various contexts (e.g., presenting the quantity to the end user), the fractionality needs to be brought back in somehow.
 For example, `Intl.NumberFormat` only knows how to format Numbers, and can't deal with an integer + exponent pair.
 - Sometimes, fractional cents need to be represented, too (e.g., as precise prices).

+#### Sample code

-For example, to add up a bill with a number of items, and add sales tax:
+For example, to add up a bill with a number of items, and add sales tax, the `BigDecimal` alternative (described below) could allow the following:

 ```js
 function calculateBill(items, tax) {